You have no items in your cart.

-I started by cleaning this piece really well with White Lightening.
+I started by cleaning this piece really well with White Lightning.
 I keep mine in a spray bottle and use it whenever I need to clean a piece.
 Your paint job is only as good as your prep work so don’t skip this step!
-Once it was clean I rinsed the piece with just plain old water.
+Once it was clean, I rinsed the piece with just plain ol’ water.
 Then I applied a coat of BOSS primer in white.
-BOSS primer helps stop bleed though which is oils, tannin from the wood, and other icky stuff that can show up through your paint job if you don’t prime.
-Once it was dry I gave it 2 coats of Aged Ivory for a base coat on the whole piece.
+BOSS primer helps stop bleed through which is oils, tannin from the wood, and other icky stuff that can show up through your paint job if you don’t prime.
+Once it was dry, I gave it 2 coats of Aged Ivory on the entire piece as a base coat.

 Did you know Dixie Belle has partnered with Flea Market Decor Magazine?
 They created 6 limited release colors that are super vintage feeling so I knew they would be perfect for this makeover.
 I also wanted to use this Rose Celebration Transfer.
 I’ve been waiting for the perfect piece to use it on!

-To start, I knew I wanted an orange because the transfer has some orange in it.
+To start, I knew I wanted to use an orange color because the transfer has some orange in it.
 I mixed Reclaimed Barn and Golden Years to get a rich orange tone.
 I blended this in the middle of the piece and then faded into the legs a bit.
 This color is meant to be an undertone.
-Once it was dry I had a little fun.
+Once it was dry, I had a little fun.
 I mixed and blended the paint colors Golden Years, Patina, and Birchwood until I created a beautiful Patina.

-Once it was dry I added the Rose Celebration transfer.
+Once it was dry, I added the Rose Celebration transfer.
 You can see the application video here.
 When choosing a piece for a transfer that comes in panels, I like to choose one that is smaller than the measurements of the transfer.
 That way I can cut it up and add it to the sides and top of the piece.
 Once it was applied, I sanded it back into the paint.
 This does two things for the transfer.
-First it makes it look worn into the paint.
-Second it takes the shine off and helps it to better adhere to your furniture.
+First, it makes it look worn into the paint.
+And second, it takes the shine off and helps the transfer to better adhere to your furniture.
 After that I added Van Dyke Brown glaze to the entire piece.

-I put it on with a car wash sponge which gave the top a unique look.
-It just adds some dimension to the flat color.
+I put the glaze on with a car wash sponge which gave the top a unique look.
+This adds some dimension to the flat color.

-When the glaze was dry I decided to tone the whole piece down notch with white wax.
+When the glaze was dry I decided to tone the whole piece down a notch with white wax.
 This is what makes the piece for me.
-It allows the piece to have great color that is not so in your face.
+It allows the piece to have great color that is not so in-your-face.
 To finish I applied Gator Hide to the top!
-Gator Hide is a great sealer that is heat and water resistant.
+Gator Hide is a great sealant that is heat and water resistant.
 I finish all my tops with it for extra protection!
 Here she is!
 I think this piece turned out beautiful!